bradybhalla/spotify-controller/README.md

 # spotify-controller

-This is an application which allows a group of people to easily play songs together from one device.
+A web application which allows a group of people to queue songs that play on a single device.
+It will automatically take turns playing songs from different people and allows each individual to manage their own queue of songs.

 ## Setup / Usage
   1) Clone this repository